akkartik/mu/subx/Readme.md

 series of segments, each starting with a header line: `==` followed by a name.
 The first segment must be named `code`; the second must be named `data`.

-Execution always begins at the start of the `code` segment.
+Execution begins at the start of the `code` segment by default.

 You can reuse segment names: